 Antanas is listed as a Machinest Helper living at 87 Madison Ave and Anna is listed as Housework living at 29 Alder Street.

-My Lithuanian family was living on 87 Madison Ave that particular year.
+My Lithuanian family was also living on 87 Madison Ave that particular year.
 So perhaps my ancestor’s “fixed up” the couple, or we are related to both Anna and Anthony or the town clerk mixed up the addresses and Anna was really the one living at 87 Madison (which might be what occurred, since Anthony Gaston’s ship manifest refers to a brother on Alder Street).

 Long story short, the next day I stopped by the Pittsfield library and collected naturalization records for several Gasson’s.
 Anna is listed on her husband Anthony’s records as being born in Pumpenai, Pasvalys, Lithuania.